 Students must be continuously enrolled in WVU SON programs to maintain active status.
+Failure to continue in the established progression plan will result in program dismissal.
 Summer term enrollment is only required if the student's program of study/progression plan is dependent on it for an on-time graduation.
 A withdrawal is defined as withdrawing from the program, withdrawing from all required courses in a semester, or failing to enroll in any given semester of the progression plan (see Summer exception above).

 Students who withdraw must follow up with the advisor, who will gather information about the reason for leaving and discuss associated policies.
 Students who wish to return must follow the LOA policy in order to be eligible for continuation in the program.
-Students who do not follow this process will not be eligible for continuation or
+Students who do not follow this process will not be eligible for continuation or readmission at a later date.